PRANAW2004/Weather-App-using-React-Native/README.md

 # Weather-App-using-React-Native

-This is a weather app created using Kotlin.
+This is a weather app created using React-Native.

 It takes the current location of the user and using axios it sends request to openweathermap API to find the location name by using the coordinates of the user.